Adrita-Khan/RFI_Mitigation_Review/README.md

 - **Inclusion**: Focus on ML/AI for RFI, peer-reviewed, and published from 2014 to 2024.
 - **Exclusion**: Irrelevant topics, low-quality publications, and duplicates.

-### Data Extraction and Analysis

-Extracted information such as study objectives, methodologies, and results was organized by ML techniques, RFI types, and telescope use.

-## Methodologies

-### Data Preprocessing

-Data preprocessing involves noise reduction, normalization, and segmentation, ensuring clean data for ML models.

-### Feature Engineering

-Feature engineering extracts characteristics from data to facilitate accurate RFI detection.
-Methods like time-frequency analysis are used to enhance model inputs.

-### Model Training

-Models such as SVM, Random Forests, CNNs, and RNNs are trained with optimized hyperparameters.
-Training procedures and validation techniques are explained.

-### Evaluation Metrics

-Evaluation metrics include accuracy, precision, recall, F1-score, and AUC-ROC to assess model performance.

 ![RFI Radio Astronomy](https://i0.wp.com/spacenews.com/wp-content/uploads/2023/07/rfi-radioastronomy.jpg?w=1600&ssl=1)